Apple, Facebook, Google, Uber, And Other Tech Giants Speak Out Against Immigrant Family Separations

 When contacted on Tuesday, a spokesperson for Salesforce pointed BuzzFeed News to a Thursday tweet that referenced the New Testament from CEO Marc Benioff and other messages from company executives.

 Amazon, Etsy, and Shopify declined to comment.
-Netflix, Snapchat, Oracle, Palantir, and IBM did not immediately comment.
+Netflix, Snapchat, Oracle, and Palantir did not immediately comment.

 This is a developing story.
 Check back for updates and follow BuzzFeed News on Twitter.